Children of Gebelawi: Synopsis

 The story recreates the interlinked history of the three monotheistic Abrahamic religions (Judaism, Christianity, and Islam), allegorised against the setting of an imaginary 19th century Cairene alley.

 Critics claimed that Gabalawi stands for God.
 Mahfouz rejected this, saying that he stood for "a certain idea of God that men have made" and that "Nothing can represent God.
 God is not like anything else.
 God is gigantic."

 The first four sections retell, in succession, the stories of: Adam (Adham أدهم) and how he was favoured by Gabalawi over the latter's other sons, including the eldest Satan/Iblis (Idris إدريس).
 In subsequent generations the heroes relive the lives of Moses (Gabal جبل), Jesus (Rifa'a رفاعة) and Muhammad (Qasim قاسم).
 The followers of each hero settle in different parts of the alley, symbolising Judaism, Christianity and Islam.
+Mahfouz writes"Good examples would not be wasted on our alley were it not afflicted with forgetfulness, But forgetfulness is the plague of our alley."

 The protagonist of the book's fifth section is Arafa (عرفة), who symbolises modern science and comes after the prophets, while all of their followers claim Arafa as one of their own.

 Central to the plot are the futuwwat (strongmen) who control the alley and exact protection money from the people.
 The successive heroes overthrow the strongmen of their time, but in the next generation new strongmen spring up and things are as bad as ever.
 Arafa tries to use his knowledge of explosives to destroy the strongmen, but his attempts to discover Gabalawi's secrets leads to the death of the old man (though he does not directly kill him).
 The Chief Strongman guesses the truth and blackmails Arafa into helping him to become the dictator of the whole Alley.
 The book ends, after the murder of Arafa, with his friend searching in a rubbish tip for the book in which Arafa wrote his secrets.
 The people say "Oppression must cease as night yields to day.
 We shall see the end of tyranny and the dawn of miracles."